ListingSpark Reviews

 These themes suggest that reviewers had no problems with ListingSpark itself.
 They loved the seller dashboard and praised the customer service team’s ability to handle complicated questions.

 The biggest frustration, however, was around actually selling a house FSBO.
-Those who left negative feedback were often unsuccessful with selling their homes by themselves.
+Those who left negative feedback were often unsuccessful in selling their homes by themselves.
 Many had to hire an agent, even after upgrading to ListingSpark’s Premium Plan.

 User friendliness